Demand for Agricultural Information among

 Notes: * Pucca house is defined as a house with at least one complete room with walls of fired brick, stone (packed with lime or cement), cement, concrete, timber, and a roof of corrugated iron/asbestos sheets, tiles, timber, etc. A kutcha house is defined as a house with walls or roof of unfired brick, bamboo, mud, grass, thatch, loosely packed stones, etc. A semi-pucca house is defined as a house with walls of pucca material but a roof of kutcha material.

-** Either the woman cultivator on her own, or together with her husband or son.
+** Either the woman farmer on her own, or together with her husband or son.

 Source: Survey data.